-Full-time PhD students receive competitive graduate fellowships or research assistantships comprising an annual stipend up to $26,000 plus full coverage of graduate tuition.
-Students normally enter the PhD program in the Fall semester.
-Consistent with the interdisciplinary emphasis of the PhD program, students are encouraged to take courses in chemical engineering and in other science and engineering graduate programs across the campus.
+At Rochester, full-time PhD students receive competitive graduate fellowships or research assistantships comprising an annual stipend up to $28,000 plus full coverage of graduate tuition.
+Students normally start in the fall and are encouraged to take graduate courses in other science and engineering fields to support the interdisciplinary nature of the program.

-The coursework is designed not only to furnish a foundation for thesis research but also to prepare students for a dynamic professional career upon graduation.
-As part of their educational experience, all PhD students are expected to provide undergraduate teaching assistance during the first two semesters.
+As part of their educational experience, all PhD students are expected to provide undergraduate teaching assistance for two semesters.
 Doctoral students are expected to transition from the classroom to full-time research by the end of the second semester.

 PhD students conduct independent research and make significant technical contributions to the field.
 This research is done under the direction of a faculty advisor and forms the basis of the student’s dissertation.

 On average it takes five years to complete all the PhD degree requirements.

 For information about financial aid and applying to the PhD program visit the apply to Rochester page.

 Students with an MS are required to take 60 credit hours to complete the program.
 Students who only have a BS must complete 90 credit hours.
 The bulk of these are research credits.

 In addition to research, students with an MS degree must complete a minimum of 18 credit hours of coursework.
 Students without an MS degree must complete a minimum of 30 credit hours of coursework.
 Of the formal coursework, 3 courses must satisfy the “core” fundamentals of chemical engineering as defined below.

 Students with prior chemical engineering background